cgarren/beat-bracket/README.md

 - Rename to Beat Bracket (get domain)
 - Make a toggle that decides which songs to include in the bracket in the first place (random vs popularity vs custom - currently just the most popular)
 ### Medium
-- Write function to purge sessions that are expired every hour
 - SEO for each artist (ex. if someone searches for "Kanye West bracket every song" they should see the Kanye West bracket)
 - Allow user to delete certain songs
 - Break into smaller components